 Impact of the campaign to date

 Since autumn 2019, the campaign has targeted parents as well as young people, with positive results.
-Among those who had seen the campaign, surveying revealed:
+Among those who had seen the campaign, surveys revealed:

-72% of parents took action, such as visiting the This is Engineering website or discussing engineering with their children
+- Up to 73% of young people who saw the campaign took action, such as visiting the This is Engineering website or discussing engineering with their children

 This is Engineering free photo library

-The This is Engineering website now features profiles of 25 engineers from a wide variety of backgrounds.
-New waves of a social media campaign in 2020 will continue to target young people, and parents, with fresh videos and images to highlight the how a creative career in engineering can really make a difference in the world.
+Visit the This is Engineering website which features profiles of many engineers from a wide variety of backgrounds.
+Follow us on social media where we regularly release new to highlight the how a creative career in engineering can really make a difference in the world.
+Join us to celebrate National Engineering Day (November), showcasing the impact of engineers and engineering across the UK.

 This is Engineering has been made possible thanks to the generous support of the Fellows of the Royal Academy of Engineering and our corporate partners.